leandrolions/nativequeryResults/README.md

 		</dependency>
 ```
 * pass 3:
-  1. add the anotation `git @nativequeryresultentity ` into your class
+  1. add the anotation ` @nativequeryresultentity ` into your class
-  2. add the anotation `git @nativequeryresultcolumn ` into yours vars
+  2. add the anotation ` @nativequeryresultcolumn ` into yours vars
-  3. map yours `git @nativequeryresultcolumn ` with ordered resultset from `git query `
+  3. map yours ` @nativequeryresultcolumn ` with ordered resultset from ` query `
    ### ex:
    ```bash
     @nativequeryresultcolumn(index=0) //for the first result returned from de query......